rvhuang/heuristic-suite/README.md

 1. **The type of step in the puzzle.** The type will be required to implement [IStep(TKey)](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/IStep.cs) interface where `Key` is the property that the engine checks the equality between two steps.

-2. **The method to compare steps.** The engine compares two steps by `Key` property to determine which has better score.
+2. **The method to compare steps.** Steps are compared to each other by `Key` property to determine which has better score.
 This can be done by implementing [IComparable(TKey)](https://msdn.microsoft.com/en-us/library/4d7sx9hd.aspx) or providing [IComparer(TKey)](https://msdn.microsoft.com/en-us/library/8ehhxeaf.aspx) instance.

 3. **The method to get next steps from current step.** Next step information can be given by implementing [INextStepFactory(TKey, TStep)](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/IStep.cs) interface, or providing [NextStepFactory](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/AStar.cs#L29) delegate.